OSGeo/gdal/gdal/doc/source/drivers/vector/esrijson.rst

 ------------

 -  **FEATURE_SERVER_PAGING** = YES/NO: Whether to automatically scroll
    through results with a ArcGIS Feature Service endpoint.
+Has only effect for ArcGIS servers >= 10.3 and layers with supportsPagination=true capability.

 Example
 -------

-Read the result of a FeatureService request against a GeoServices REST
+Read the result of a FeatureService request against a GeoServices REST server (note that this server does not support paging):
-server:

 ::